16 Social Media Marketing Tips From the Pros

 I have a simple philosophy when it comes to social media marketing: build online influence.

-Influence is the secret to social media success.
+is the secret to social media success.
 It’s the sugar in the cake.
-It’s the foundation for building an authentic following online that can ultimately lead to new clients or customers.
+It’s

 Your online influence can lead to new clients or customers.